 Beethoven once said to Rossini before advising him not to attempt anything more serious the The Barber of Seville.
 Nevertheless, Rossini did return to composing opera seria.
 Ten years after Tancredi, he composed Semiramide.
 Taking up the legendary figure of the queen of Babylon, the composer weaves a breathtaking, tragic melodrama, which has become an exemplar of the bel canto.
 Semiramide is often considered a pivotal work in Rossini’s career and, as it was written before his departure for Paris, where he would remain until he died, it is also a kind of farewell to Italy.

-At the Opéra de Lausanne: Rigoletto (2000), Luisa Miller (2001), La Bohème (2003), Il Signor Bruschino and Gianni Schicchi (2004), Otello (2010), and La Traviata (2015).
+At the Opéra de Lausanne: Rigoletto (2000), Luisa Miller (2001), La bohème (2003), Il Signor Bruschino and Gianni Schicchi (2004), Otello (2010), La Traviata (2015).

 Born in Naples, Maria Grazia Schiavo has performed under the direction of conductors such as Riccardo Muti, Zubin Mehta, Lorin Maazel, Nello Santi, Roberto Abbado, Stefano Ranzani, Bruno Campanella, Jordi Bernacer, and Jader Bignamini.
 She is regularly invited to sing in the most famous opera houses in Europe where she performs the leading Mozart roles as well as the bel canto and romantic repertoires, including: Violetta in La Traviata; Gilda in Rigoletto; the title role of Lucia di Lammermoor; Adina in L’Elisir d’Amore; the Contessa di Folleville in Il Viaggio a Reims; Olympia in The Tales of Hoffmann; Donna Anna in Don Giovanni; and Konstanze in Die Entführung aus dem Serail.

-At the Opéra de Lausanne: Lakai in Ariadne auf Naxos (2019), Semiramide (2022), L’elisir d’amore (2022), Candide (2022).
+At the Opéra de Lausanne: Ariadne auf Naxos (2019), Semiramide (2022), L’elisir d’amore (2022), Candide (2022).

 The Opéra de Lausanne Choir is young, made up of students of singing from Lausanne’s University of Music and the Geneva HEM, and professional singers.
 Its members are selected by audition and periodically reheard.
 For each opera, they are distributed depending on their voice and/or aptitudes.
 Thanks mainly to their talent on stage, supported by an infectious enthusiasm, they are highly appreciated by all the theatre directors invited.
 For a few years the choir has benefitted from preparation by several experienced choir masters from different backgrounds, chosen depending on the works being sung and their specific interest.

-At the Opéra de Lausanne: Tancredi (2015), L’Orfeo (2016), La Sonnambula (2018).
+At the Opéra de Lausanne: Tancredi (2015), L’Orfeo (2016) and La sonnambula (2018).